HUMAN IDENTITY and its CULTURAL DEVELOPMENT

 Our sense of belonging and identity was found within our social group.
 The communal identity within our group, with each other and in relation to a big picture of the world, was confirmed by each other.

 Foreigners had foreign customs and – if we agreed or not – the comparison gave us added confirmation of our groups' special identity.

 And it really didn't matter much if we all believed we were living on the back of the Great Turtle, or, the stars were the children of the sun and the moon –, because for our sense of identity and security, the confirmation of the tribe was far more important than the truth.

 This word is on everyone's lips to describe what we see in the world today.
 Since the first mammals evolved 180 million years ago, everything started developing exponentially.
 Especially after humans first appeared around 3 million years ago.

-Since civilisation began 12,000 yrs. ago, we have learnt to handle copper, bronze and steel; thinking, learning, understanding, writing and education.
-It seems unecessary to describe all the developments, i include an anthropological timeline in Appendix D for those who know nothing about it.
+Since civilisation began 12,000 years ago, we have learnt to handle copper, bronze and steel; thinking, learning, understanding, writing and education.
+It seems unnecessary to describe all the developments, i include an anthropological timeline for those who know nothing about it.

 Much changed since 1900 with industrialisation, scientific and medical developments, the vote, social care for the poor, education, freedom of thought, cars, planes, radios, television.
 And, gradually a multiplicity of problems have developed from plastics, planes, population and pollution.